Heart: Diseases

 The stethoscope is used for auscultation of the heart, and is one of the most iconic symbols for medicine.
 A number of diseases can be detected primarily by listening for heart murmurs.

 Atherosclerosis is a condition affecting the circulatory system.
 If the coronary arteries are affected, angina pectoris may result or at worse a heart attack.

 Cardiovascular diseases, which include diseases of the heart, are the leading cause of death worldwide.
 The majority of cardiovascular disease is noncommunicable and related to lifestyle and other factors, becoming more prevalent with ageing.
-Heart disease is a major cause of death, accounting for an average of 30% of all deaths in 2008, globally.
+An estimated 19.8 million people died of cardiovascular disease in 2022, around 32% of all deaths globally.
 This rate varies from a lower 28% to a high 40% in high-income countries.
 Doctors that specialise in the heart are called cardiologists.
 Many other medical professionals are involved in treating diseases of the heart, including doctors, cardiothoracic surgeons, intensivists, and allied health practitioners including physiotherapists and dieticians.